 Name and Purpose

 Section 1: Name

-This organization is incorporated as a nonprofit corporation under Title 12 or Part 4 of Division First of the Civil Code of the State of California and shall be known as the South Tahoe Chamber of Commerce and Visitors Center, DBA South Tahoe Chamber of Commerce.
+This organization is incorporated as a nonprofit corporation under Title 12 or Part 4 of Division First of the Civil Code of the State of California and shall be known as the California Tahoe Chamber of Commerce and Visitors Center, DBA California Tahoe Chamber of Commerce.

 Section 2: Purpose

-The purpose of the South Tahoe Chamber of Commerce is to:
+The purpose of the California Tahoe Chamber of Commerce is to:

 - Promote a business atmosphere whereby the exchange of goods and services can be transacted in a mutually beneficial manner.

 - Assist members in offering products of enduring quality and services of increasing value.

 - Provide education and timely information to members in order to maximize their business efforts.